ssolt1/lazo-todomvc/README.md

 # lazo-todomvc
-Exploring the Lazojs todo app, which is a client-server web framework built on Node.js
+Exploring the Lazo.js todo app, which is a client-server web framework built on Node.js, open sourced by @WalmartLabs.